walterhwan/remember_the_bacon/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Remember the Bacon is a place to store of your to-do list and get things done!
+It was inspired by [Remember the Milk](www.rememberthemilk.com).
+But unlike the oringial, it delivers a smoother user experience through Rails, PostgreSQL, React.js, and Redux.
+This project was planned and implemented in about 11 days.

+# Features

++ Secure user authentication
+  + User password was stored as salted hash(BCrypt)
+  +

 # Name of MVP

-* Brief description
++ Brief description
-* any CRUD funcitonailty it may have
++ any CRUD functionality it may have
-* screenshot of feature
++ screenshot of feature
-* challenge
++ challenge
-* why you did it that way
++ why you did it that way
-* how? one code snippet
++ how? one code snippet